keagud/implicit.computer/content/blog/2025-07-04_ds9-past-tense.md

 +++
 date = 2025-07-04
-title =  "What O'Brien Should Have Done In *Past Tense*" slug =  "ds9-past-tense"
+title =  "What O'Brien Should Have Done In Past Tense" slug =  "ds9-past-tense"

 [taxonomies]